 The NHS offers a number of outpatient services for people with an alcohol or substance misuse problem.
 Your GP can advise about services specific to your local area.

-Alternatives to NHS rehab
+Alternatives to free NHS rehab

-If NHS rehab isn’t for you, further alternative options are available.
+If free NHS rehab isn’t for you, further alternative options are available.
 Home detox from alcohol without going to rehab can prove to be a very effective step in the treatment of alcohol addiction.
 We absolutely do not advocate detoxing from alcohol, or any other drug, unsupervised.
 Doing so can prove extremely dangerous.
 Detoxification should always be carried out as part of a structured and gradual programme complied by a professional.

 Free support in your community